vdaas/vald/DEVELOPMENT.md

 # Development documentation

-This document describes how to setup the development environment and how to develop Vald.
+This document describes how to set up the development environment and how to develop Vald.

 ## Set up environment